• Skip to primary navigation

 Yes, you can use starter.
 I like to use my sourdough discard though because I would have to get rid of it anyway.
 You should be able to use the same measurements if you use your sourdough starter.

-Tips for Making Sourdough Baked Donuts.
+Tips for Making Sourdough Donuts with Strawberry Lemonade.

 In addition, don’t skip the strawberry rendering process.
 By rendering the strawberries, you are breaking them down into a flavorful syrup that gives these strawberry lemonade sourdough baked donuts, a delightful flavor!